mrburner1973/VeeamP2VProxmox/VeeamPhyVirt/README.md

-# Veeam VBM CPU Core Updater
+# Veeam VBM System Configuration Updater

-This PowerShell script allows you to modify the CPU core count in Veeam backup metadata (.vbm) files.
-It automatically updates both the `CoresCount` attribute and the corresponding number of `Core` entries.
+This PowerShell script allows you to modify the CPU core count and/or RAM size in Veeam backup metadata (.vbm) files.
+It automatically updates both the configuration values and corresponding entries throughout the file.

 ## Files

-- **Update-VeeamCPUCores.ps1** - Main script for updating CPU cores
+- **Update-VeeamSystemConfig.ps1** - Main script for updating CPU cores and/or RAM
 - **Example-Usage.ps1** - Interactive example script
 - **README.md** - This documentation file

 ## Features

 - ✅ Updates CPU core count in VBM files
+- ✅ Updates RAM size in VBM files
 - ✅ Automatically adjusts the number of core entries
 - ✅ Preserves original core frequency values
 - ✅ Creates automatic backups before modification
 - ✅ Validates changes after completion
 - ✅ Error handling with backup restoration
 - ✅ Supports core counts from 1 to 128
+- ✅ Supports RAM sizes from 128 MB to 1 TB

 ## Requirements